Kunjika-Gupta/TripNest/README.md

 ## Current Features
 - View property listings with images and details
+- Add new property listings as a host
+- Add and Delete reviews for better experience

 ## Future Enhancements
 - Search and filter by location
 - User authentication & authorization
-- Add new property listings as a host
-- Booking and payment integration
-- Map integration for location-based browsing

 ## Tech Stack
-- **Frontend:** React.js, HTML5, CSS3, JavaScript
+- **Frontend:** Bootstrap, HTML5, CSS3, JavaScript ,React(in Future)
 - **Backend:** Node.js, Express.js
 - **Database:** MongoDB
 - **Other Tools:** Git, GitHub